Meetings and top tips

 - Instagram: @openfarmsunday

-Top tips from our LOFS Ambassadors:
+Top tips from our OFS Ambassadors:

-Rebecca Dawes — LOFS Ambassador, Scotland
+Rebecca Dawes — OFS Ambassador, Scotland

 “Never be afraid to ask for help, it is such a rewarding day for everyone involved.
 Your vet, local feed merchant, machinery dealer, agronomist or farm advisor could give a small talk about what they do and maybe bring a few props like animal feed or wheat seed.
 A “Farmer Question Time” always goes down well at our event, where local farmers each volunteer to do a 15-minute slot to answer questions.”

-Anne Mair-Chapman — LOFS Ambassador, North East
+Anne Mair-Chapman — OFS Ambassador, North East

 “Make your event fun, friendly and forget the farming jargon!
 After the year we’ve all had, your event needs to feel like a bit of light relief in the fresh air.
 An informal introduction as people arrive is sometimes all it takes to get the questions going — remember your audience and think of other ways to describe the work you do, farming terms are not always self-explanatory!”

-Rona Amiss — LOFS Ambassador, South West
+Rona Amiss — OFS Ambassador, South West

 “Get lots of help from neighbours, friends and anyone else you can think of!
 It makes it much more fun and everyone enjoys themselves.”

-Helen Chappell — LOFS Ambassador, North West
+Helen Chappell — OFS Ambassador, North West

 “This is the year to host!
 The public are wanting to connect with farms and the environment — not just to learn about the farming life but also for the health and wellbeing benefits.
 The support and guidance is easily accessible and the ambassadors are here to help.
 The general public are just as apprehensive as the farming community, but they too are determined to embrace the new normal, Covid safe way of doing things.”

-Andy Guy — LOFS Ambassador, Midlands
+Andy Guy — OFS Ambassador, Midlands

 “Plan ahead